OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 No, cost estimates for mold remediation projects should not be provided in the absence of a mold assessment.
 Providing a cost estimate to the client prior to a mold assessment eliminates the consumer protection aspect of having an independent mold assessor and mold remediation contractor on the project.
 In accordance with Article 32 of the New York State Labor Law (Article 32), one of the objectives of the mold assessment is to provide the client with information they can use to determine the scope of the remediation.

-The licensed mold assessor prepares a mold remediation plan which includes a cost estimate for the completion of the mold abatement.
-A copy of this plan should be given by the client to the mold remediation contractor to develop a work plan and quote for the project.
+The licensed mold assessor prepares a mold remediation plan, which includes a cost estimate for the completion of the mold abatement.
+A copy of this plan should be given by the client to the mold remediation contractor so they can develop a work plan and quote for the project.